Michocfilm/Remote-Air-Wifi/README.md

-# 🕯️What is Card copying machine
+# 🕯️What can Remaote Air wifi do?
-The card copying machine is a machine for copying NFC cards, MIFARE cards, and other cards to create backup cards with the status displayed on an OLED screen.
-This machine is a project from ARDUINO.
+Can control to turn on/off the air conditioner or increase/decrease the temperature.
+You can view the temperature in real time.
+Via your mobile phone with the Blynk application, the temperature displayed is both C ํ , F ํ  .

 <p align="center">
   <img src="RemoteAir.png" width="50%">